 - Two amino acids, L-arginine and L-citrulline, also boost nitric oxide production in the body.
 They are also available in supplement form to increase NO.

-- Exercising on a regular basis also helps enhance the production of NO in the body.
+- Exercising on a regular basis also helps enhance the production of nitric oxide in the body.